Nunuk Ragang: Exodus and dispersal

-After a number of years, a major crisis, called the "Minorit Push", caused the Kadazan-Dusun to completely moved out of the site.
-The driving force behind the movement out and dispersal of the Kadazan-Dusun from Nunuk Ragang was said to be the "Minorits", legendary tiny spiritual beings, emerging out of the ground to enforce their practice of infanticide.
+After a number of years, a major crisis, called the "Minorit Push", caused the Kadazan-Dusun and Rungus to completely moved out of the site.
+The driving force behind the movement out and dispersal of the Kadazan-Dusun and Rungus from Nunuk Ragang was said to be the "Minorits", legendary tiny spiritual beings, emerging out of the ground to enforce their practice of infanticide.
 This exodus and dispersal led to the peopling of each territory in North Borneo.
 Each territory peopled had its own particular attraction or pull for peopling such as for example the "Minkokook Pull" for the Tambunan Plain and the "Gomala Pull" for the Kundasang/Bundu Tuhan Highland.
 It is not known why the ancestors were unable to fend off the minorits, but in light of the Kadazan-Dusun love of the practice of riddling, and couching of taboo terms in alternative words and phrases, the legend of the Minorits is most likely a composite narratives of several natural phenomena and man-made activities, which evolved over time into this reason for moving out of Nunuk Ragang.
 The most likely candidates are the smallpox and collapse of the soil fertility resulting from the advent of invasive lalang grasses.
 In this connection, the word "minorit" merit explanation.
 According to research conducted by Ivor Hugh Norman Evans, the word minorit is used by Dusun in two phrases i.e. "minorit O' paka" referring to the vast sea of lalang (imperata cylindrica) invasively growing at newly cleared forest, as visible in Tempasuk and Matunggong.